How to Get Career Clarity: Why Real Career Change Starts With Action, Not Answers

 Truth #3: Design a Career That Fits Your Life (Not the Other Way Around)

-The way most people approach career change is to focus on figuring out their career…and then try to cram their life in around the edges.
+The way most people approach career change is to first focus on figuring out their career…and then they try to cram their life in around the edges.

 I tell people I’m a Life Coach in disguise.
 Career is important, but it’s one piece of the puzzle.